liuxc2016/lumen53-jwt-dingo/readme.md

 ## License

-The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

+##Contact
+my email is lxchth2003@163.com any problem can contact me.